Custom fields for RevRec

 Key benefits

-• Richer revenue context: Attach meaningful business attributes — such as customer region, contract tier, or product category — to your RevRec data, giving your team deeper insight into how and why revenue is recognized the way it is.
+Richer revenue context Attach meaningful business attributes — such as customer region, contract tier, or product category — to your RevRec data for deeper insight into how and why revenue is recognized.

-• Automatic data sync: Custom attribute values update automatically with every integration run between Recurly and RevRec, so there's no manual work required to keep your data current.
+Automatic data sync Custom attribute values update automatically with every integration run between Recurly and RevRec — no manual work required to keep your data current.

-• Flexible entity support: Custom fields can be sourced from Account, Subscription, and Plan objects in Recurly, giving you broad flexibility in how you classify and differentiate revenue recognition treatment across your catalog.
+Flexible entity support Custom fields can be sourced from Account, Subscription, and Plan objects in Recurly, giving you broad flexibility in how you classify revenue recognition treatment across your catalog.

 Key details